Rockford Township, Caldwell County, Missouri

 Rockford Township is one of twelve townships in Caldwell County, Missouri, and is part of the Kansas City metropolitan area with the USA.
 As of the 2000 census, its population was 478.

-Rockford Township was named for a rocky ford within its borders.
+History

+Rockford Township was one of the four original townships and was organized in 1860.
+In May 1867, the boundaries were changed, and then in May 1870, the boundaries were changed to their present limits.